BorysekOndrej/FB-Ticker-Logger/README.md

 # FB-Ticker-Logger
-Minor part of my seminary work, which probably won’t even be included.
-It's meant to show how much information we share on FB through our activities.
+Minor part of my seminary work that shows how much data can we see on FB.

-I've changed my approach to this this project.
-It's no longer based on http responses, as they proved to be difficult to generate requests for.
-Now I'm making a GreaseMonkey script, which will automatically retrieve and parse data in browser.
-Those reports are send to PHP server, which will evaluate them.
+It's a GreaseMonkey script, which will automatically retrieve and parse data in browser.
+Those reports are send to PHP server, which will save  them for later analysis.

+# Warning
+Some inputs and all outputs are NOT sanitized.
+It's just a proof of concept.
+Also, trying to access it on my domain won't work, whole subdomain protected.